-ORIENTATION WEEK FOR NEW STUDENTS
+ORIENTATION PERIOD FOR INTERNATIONAL EXCHANGE STUDENTS

-An orientation week for newcomers takes place at the beginning of September.
-During this week you will have a presentation of the university and of the educational system.
+An orientation period is organized for incoming exchange students at the beginning of September.
+You will have a presentation of the university and of the French educational system.

-Several activities will take place during this week.
+During this period, several activities will take place.
 Check your emails regularly!

-INFORMATION MEETING AT THE BEGINNING OF THE YEAR
+WELCOME MEETING AT THE BEGINNING OF THE YEAR

-At the beginning of each semester, the International Relations Office organizes an information meeting in order to introduce the different university services.
+At the beginning of each semester, the International Relations Office organizes a welcome meeting in order to introduce the different university services.